The LGL Group (NYSEAMERICAN:LGL) Coverage Initiated at StockNews.com

-Equities researchers at StockNews.com initiated coverage on shares of The LGL Group (NYSEAMERICAN:LGL – Get Rating) in a research note issued to investors on Thursday.
-The brokerage set a “hold” rating on the industrial products company’s stock.
+StockNews.com started coverage on shares of The LGL Group (NYSEAMERICAN:LGL – Get Rating) in a report released on Saturday morning.
+The brokerage issued a hold rating on the industrial products company’s stock.

 The LGL Group Price Performance